kallaway/100-days-of-code/log.md

 > console.log(isOdd(45345))

 **Thoughts** I´m glad they asked us to go back to this excercises, these are the type of excercises I was looking for, very much on my level since I cannot really solve them easily at the moment.

+### day 5: March 18th, 2024

+**Today´s Progress** Did my hour today and I feel being on track.
+I am following my teacher´s advice on **@4geeksacademy** and I am redoing teh practice on JavaScript from the prework as I said yesterday I feel a lot better than yesterday.
+Just went through all the excercises from yesterday and I am undertanding a lot better than during the prework the calling of functions.

+> function shortIntroduction(name, profession, age) {
+>
+>  return "Hello! my name is " + name + ", my profession is " + profession + ".
+I am " + age + " years old.";
+}
+>
+> console.log(shortIntroduction("Matias", "Full Stack Apprentice", "44"))

+**Thoughts** I am telling myself I will love Javascript! some good old NLP.
+BTW I am already due my hour of code and still looking to 3 hours class and coding.